jgalilee/lgtm/README.md

-LGTM
+Super Happy Whale
 ====

-Shows a LGTM button on pull requests in Github.
+Shows a :gift_heart: :whale2: button on pull requests in Github.

 Installation
 ------------